mikenakis/Bathyscaphe/README.md

 - **_Variable Field_** - a field that is free to mutate.
 Corresponds to the absence of the language keyword `final` in the field definition.
 Also see opposite: **_Invariable Field_**.

+## Copyright, License, and legal stuff

+This is only a summary of the topic.
+As a summary, it may be incomplete and inaccurate, to the point of being false; so, for the real thing, please see the LICENSE.md file.

+All modules of Bathyscaphe are Copyright © 2022, Michael Belivanakis, a.k.a.
+MikeNakis, michael.gr

+Bathyscaphe involves three licenses:

+- The **_bathyscaphe-claims_** module is available under the **_MIT License_**, so that Bathyscaphe annotations can be freely used with minimal licensing concerns.
+See [Wikipedia: MIT License](https://en.wikipedia.org/wiki/MIT_License) but most importantly read the LICENSE.md file.
+- **_All other modules_** that comprise Bathyscaphe are available under a dual-license scheme.
+  - By default, the license that applies is the **_GNU Affero General Public License_** (GNUAGPL), which is a _viral_, _strong copyleft_ license with an additional provision for _server-side software_.
+In a nutshell, this means that any software making use of these modules must in turn be open-sourced under the same license, **_even if_** the software would not normally be distributed, as the case is, for example, with server-side software.
+See [Wikipedia: GNU Affero General Public License](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) but most importantly read the LICENSE.md file.
+  - Developers who do not wish to be bound by the limitations of GNUAGPL because they do not want to publish their source code can purchase from the author a **_Bathyscaphe Alternative Terms Commercial License_** (BATCL) for a small fee.
+Payment is done simply and quickly, via PayPal.
+Please see the LICENSE.md file.

+### Instructions for purchasing a BATCL license

+- Send money via PayPal
+  - Recipient's e-mail address: paypal@michael.gr
+  - Amount: 128.00
+  - Currency: EUR
+  - Payment reference ("What's this payment for?"): please enter the following information:
+    - your e-mail address (otherwise we cannot contact you!)
+    - the name of the software you are purchasing a license for, i.e. "Bathyscaphe"
+    - the version number that you want to license, as it appears in the maven coordinates.
+  - Your shipping address: make sure your legal address is selected.
+- As soon as we receive the fee, you are licensed.

 ## Contacting the author

 The author's e-mail address can be found on the sidebar of his blog: https://blog.michael.gr.